andydkeh/BankChallenge/README.md

 2. Run the `App.java` class
 3. The system will automatically create the initial administrator if it doesn't exist

-### To run the project, it will be necessary to compile
-`mvn clean install`

-!!!!!!!!!!!!!!!!!
-Never share the configuration files with your real credentials !!!!!!!!!!!!!!!!!
+> ⚠️ **SECURITY ALERT**: Never share the configuration files with your real credentials.
+These files contain sensitive information and should be kept private.